Masters Degree in Business Law: Program Overview

 Find out about master's degree programs in business law.
 Check out the two main options to see which is best for you.
 Learn about the required coursework and prerequisites.

 On the master's level, degree programs in business law typically come in the form of a joint Master of Business Administration (MBA) and Juris Doctor (J.D.) or the lesser-known Master of Laws (LL.M.).

 In a joint MBA/J.D.
 Program, you will be earning two degrees at once.
-Part of your program will focus on business and the other on law.
-You will take classes in each topic area.
-You will usually need to enter each program separately even though you will be taking them combined.
+You take classes in each topic area.
+You usually need to enter each program separately even though you will be taking them combined.
 You need to have a bachelor's degree to enter the programs.
-Upon completing a program in business law, you will be able to qualify for careers like corporate litigator and arbitrator.
-You may also work as a lawyer, but you will need to pass your state's licensing exam.
+A license is required to work as a lawyer.

-In an LL.M.
-Program, you need to already have completed a J.D.
+In an LL.M. program, you need to already have completed a J.D.
 Program.
 Many programs don't have specified coursework and instead the coursework is chosen according to your needs and desires.
 You can take courses in a variety of specialty areas, such as banking, business or finance.
-Again with this degree, you can work as a lawyer after completing your state's licensing exam.

 Joint MBA/J.D.
 Program

 Students earn two degrees through this business law program.
 The MBA focuses on the business portion of the program, while the J.D. focuses on the law side.
 Additionally, at some schools, MBA/J.D. students can pursue a specialty, such as taxation.
 These programs usually require 3-4 years of full-time study, reducing the time for obtaining the degrees individually by one year.